Pairs of Hollow Metal Doors

 Both Doors Active w/ Surface Vertical Rod Exit Devices (Less Bottom Rod)

-Other common configurations include:
+Other configurations include:

 - Active Door w/ Surface Vertical Rod Exit Device + Inactive w/ Flush Bolts